VIN-y/A4T-AFC/README.md

 > [!NOTE]
 > ### Total WIP<br/>
-> This mod is still a WIP and some things may change, most changes will be minor.<br/>
+> This mod is still a WIP and some things may change, most changes will be minor.
+Also the CAD will come out later.<br/>

 <br/><br/>